Ahmad909Khan/JavaScript-session-assignments/grocery/README.md

-# JavaScript-session-assignments
+# JavaScript-variables&conditions
 Assignment of javascript using variables, operators, function, conditions.
-Added submit event listener to form.
+Added onsubmit function to form.